 To help avoid this negative consequence, the US tax code contains a provision called the foreign earned income exclusion (FEIE).
-Under the 2017 FEIE, expats are permitted to exclude $102,100 of income earned abroad from their US tax obligation.
+Under the 2020 FEIE, expats are permitted to exclude $107,600 ($108,700 for 2021) of income earned abroad from their US tax obligation.

 Another provision to help mitigate double taxation is the Foreign Tax Credit.
 In this case, Americans earning income internationally may reduce their US tax obligation beyond the limits of the FEIE if they have paid or accrued tax to a foreign government.
 What makes this provision complex, however, is that it applies to only certain types of income, and there are unique considerations related to each foreign country.

-When it comes to filing your US federal tax return, there are more items you’ll need to report in addition to your earned income.
+When it comes to filing your US expat taxes, there are more items you’ll need to report in addition to your earned income.
 The IRS also requires that you disclose your foreign accounts and assets that cross a certain value threshold.
 Even your retirement contributions in foreign retirement accounts – which may seem tax-deferred – might be taxable!

-Especially when it comes to filing US expat tax returns, it’s important that you’re aware of everything you are required to report in your filing.
+Especially when it comes to filing US taxes living abroad, it’s important that you’re aware of everything you are required to report in your filing.

 Have Specific Questions Related to Your US Expat Tax Return?

 We can help!
-Our dedicated team of CPAs and IRS Enrolled Agents have specific expat tax expertise to help Americans abroad navigate their US federal tax return in a way that makes sense for their individual situation – contact us today.
+Our dedicated team of CPAs and IRS Enrolled Agents have specific expat tax expertise to help U.S. citizens living abroad.
+Taxes and regulations can be complicated, but we can help navigate federal tax returns in a way that makes sense for each individual situation.